Local Search For SMT On Linear and Multilinear Real Arithmetic: Experiments

-As shown in Table \ref{table_lra}, LS-RA can solve 900 out of 1044 instances, which is competitive but still cannot rival its competitors.
-We also compare the run time comparison between LS-RA and each competitor on instances from SMTLIB-LRA in Fig \ref{fig:lra}, which shows that LS-RA is complementary to the competitors.
+As shown in Table \ref{table_lra}, LocalSMT(RA) can solve 900 out of 1044 instances, which is competitive but still cannot rival its competitors.
+We also perform a runtime comparison between LocalSMT(RA) and each competitor on instances from SMTLIB-LRA in Fig \ref{fig:lra}, which shows that LocalSMT(RA) is complementary to the competitors.

-One explanation for the fact that LS-RA cannot rival its CDCL(T) competitors is that the {\it simplex-based} theory solver performs so efficiently that there is little space for improvement.
-Moreover, 54.5\% of the instances in SMTLIB-LRA contain Boolean variables, while the Boolean mode of LS-RA is not good at exploiting the relations among Boolean variables, similar to LS-LIA.
+One explanation for the fact that LocalSMT(RA) cannot rival its DPLL(T) competitors is that 54.5\% of the instances in SMTLIB-LRA contain Boolean variables, while the Boolean mode of LocalSMT(RA) is not good at exploiting the relations among Boolean variables, similar to previous local search for SMT on Linear Integer Arithmetic~\cite{cai2022local}.
+Another possible reason accounting for the poor performance of LocalSMT(RA) on this benchmark set is that our algorithm is not complete in the sense of probabilistically approximately complete (PAC), because the candidate value selection of {\it interval-based operation} can miss the possible satisfying solution where the values of variables are not considered.